matter-labs/zksync-web-era-docs/docs/dev/guide/custom-paymaster-tutorial.md

 ## Deploying an ERC20 contract

-To test our paymaster, we need to deploy an ERC20 token.
+To test our paymaster, we need an ERC20 token.
+We are now going to deploy one.
 For the sake of simplicity we will use a somewhat modified OpenZeppelin implementation of it:

 Create the `MyERC20.sol` file and put the following code in it: